jeonsim0404/IwantBootCamp/README.md

-# Pre-work - *I want BootCamp*
+# Pre-work - *IwantBootCamp*

-**I want BootCamp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**IwantBootCamp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Your Name Here**